-The Private Retirement Scheme (PRS) was introduced in 2012, and sought to encourage people to build their retirement income in another way beyond EPF.
-If you've been thinking of contributing; allow us to give you a quick guide to the PRS.
+To combat the lack of retirement savings, the Private Retirement Scheme (PRS) was introduced in 2012, and sought to encourage people to build their retirement income in another way beyond EPF.
+If you've been thinking of contributing, here's what you need to know about PRS.

 What is the Private Retirement Scheme (PRS)?